Living in the Shell #10; find (File/Directory Search) (Part 2)

 find . -type f -name '*.js' -not -exec sh -c 'eslint --no-eslintrc {} >/dev/null' \; -print

-is for safety, to eliminate the need for a.eslintrc
+eslintis the ESLint CLI.--no-eslintrcis for safety, to eliminate the need for a.eslintrcfile.

 About Living in the Shell